potchangelo/express-unsplash/README.md

 ]
 ```

-## Credit
+## Credits

-The project was inspired by https://unsplash.com/, Every photos in API already included with credit for the author on Unsplash.
+The project was inspired by https://unsplash.com/.
+Every photos in API already included with credit for the author on Unsplash.

 ### Stack used in the project
 - Node.js